HomeWordPressBlogPricingDemoContactDocs

 In the US there is no single federal age verification law for general online access.
 Instead, a growing number of states have passed or proposed laws that require age checks for social media, gaming, or adult content.
 The result is a patchwork: requirements and acceptable methods differ by state, and some laws have been challenged on First Amendment grounds.

 Virginia’s law, for example, was at least temporarily blocked by a federal court in 2026, with the judge citing free-speech concerns.
 Other states are advancing similar bills.
 California and Colorado have moved toward requirements for app stores and OS-level age APIs (e.g. for "general purpose" devices), with implementation dates in 2027.
-So even if you don’t operate in a given state today, the trend is toward more obligations.
+Even if you do not operate in a given state today, more states are likely to add similar obligations over the next few years.

-For platforms, the practical implications are: (1) track which states you serve and which laws apply; (2) choose age verification that can be configured for different thresholds and flows; (3) minimise data retention so that even if one state’s law is struck down, your handling of user data remains defensible.
+Most teams should (1) track which states you serve and which laws apply; (2) choose age verification that can be configured for different thresholds and flows; and (3) minimise data retention so that if one state’s law is struck down, your handling of user data still looks reasonable to a regulator.
 The FTC has also signalled that it will look favourably on certain age-verification technologies under COPPA when they meet conditions around accuracy, security, notice, and data retention.

 If you have users in multiple states, consider a solution that gives you a single integration point and lets you adapt to state-specific rules (and court decisions) without rebuilding your flow each time.